itsmejlee/Automate-SpeedTest-Using-Fast-CLI/README.md

 As part of my daily taks, I am required to report the bandwidth of three ISPs every hour.
 Doing this task manually is time-consuming, especially while handling other tasks.

-To improve efficiency, I created an automated solution that generates hourly network speed reports using Fast CLI.
-This allows consistent monitoring with minimal manual intervention.
+To improve efficiency, I created a PowerShell script automates internet speed testing using [Fast CLI](https://github.com/sindresorhus/fast-cli) and logs the results into a CSV file.
+It also handles errors and timestamps each entry for easy tracking.

 > **Note**:
 > _Although Speedtest CLI by Ookla is available, it is primarily intended for personal or educational use.
 To avoid potential licensing issues, this project uses Fast CLI instead._